sous-chefs/redisio/README.md

 default_attributes({})
 ```

-##### Install redis with packages and setup an instance with default settings on default port, and start the service through a role file
+##### Install redis with packages and set up an instance with default settings on default port, and start the service through a role file

 ```ruby
 run_list *%w[